mkaz/working-with-go/_posts/date-time.md

 ## Built-in Formats

-There are a set of [built-in time constants](http://golang.org/pkg/time/#pkg-constants) avilable for date formatting.
+There are a set of [built-in time constants](http://golang.org/pkg/time/#pkg-constants) available for date formatting.

 ```
 const (